How to Improve WordPress Security (Without Becoming a Tech Wizard)

 9. Moderate Comments for Advanced WordPress Security

-These spam comments usually contain malicious links that put both your site and your visitors at risk.
-A single careless click could expose your readers to harmful websites, damaging both your reputation and your WordPress website security.
+Spam comments usually contain malicious links that put both your site and your visitors at risk.

 How to set comments to moderation mode in WordPress: